 '''

 from hop import Stream

-stream = Stream(persist=True)
+stream = Stream(until_eos=True)

 with stream.open("kafka://hostname:port/topic", "r") as s:

 for message in s:

 print(message)

 '''

-The persist option allows one to listen to messages forever and keeps the connection open after an end of stream (EOS) is received.
+The until\eos option allows one to listen to messages until the no more messages are available (EOS or end of stream).
+By default the connection is kept open indefinitely.
 This is to allow long-lived connections where one may set up a service to process incoming GCNs, for example.